Harambee Ujima Black Arts Festival

 Landmarks: Homewood CCAC, Homewood YMCA, Community Empowerment Center, St. Charles Lwanga.

-We petition America: join us, to build a trade wall to help separate the Black Diaspora from income oppression by starting a trade right on the streets of
+We petition America: to join us, to build a trade wall to separate the Black Diaspora from income oppression by starting a trade right on the streets of Homewood, PA

 EVENT CONTACT: Harambee Ujma Black Art and Culture Association